dennisdeh/datascience_dev_containerised/README.md

 about various runs (db), an administration api (adminer) to access and administrate the database.

 ### Development
-A python module called database.py is included in .\c1_python\app\utils and allows for easily saving to or loading from the database and to see the current data.
-A template workflow is found in main.ipynb\
+A python module called [database.py](c1_python/app/utils/database.py) is included and allows for easily saving to or loading from the database and to see the current data.
+A template workflow is found in the jupyter notebook [main.ipynb](c1_python/app/main.ipynb).
 Default usernames, passwords, tokens and ports are globally set in the .env file.

 ### To run